-F. Kristensen, SRA, IFA, AGA is the Owner and Chief Appraiser of A Quality Appraisal, LLC, has
+F. Kristensen, SRA, IFA, AGA is a Certified Residential Appraiser, the Owner and Chief Appraiser of A Quality Appraisal, LLC, has

 the top ranked appraisal blog in Portland, holds the SRA

-Designation of the Appraisal Institute, holds the IFA Designation and sits on the board of directors for
+Designation of the Appraisal Institute, holds the IFA Designation and is Vice President of

 the Rose City NAIFA, is an Accredited

-Green Appraiser (AGA), is a beta software tester for a la mode, Inc., was a featured speaker at Appraisal Summit in Las Vegas, teaches appraising energy efficient homes for Earth Advantage in Portland, is a member of the McKissock Appraisal Education Advisory Board, and
+Green Appraiser (AGA), is a beta software tester for a la mode, Inc., was a featured speaker at Appraisal Summit in Las Vegas, teaches appraising energy efficient homes for Earth Advantage in Portland, is a Certified Home Energy Assessor, is a member of the McKissock Appraisal Education Advisory Board, and

 is a regular speaker for appraisal and real estate agent training.
 He is an Oregon native who grew up in